 solarity

 I’m glowing from the inside out.
-Like the summer we sailed to northern Norway and were continually bathed in sunlight as the unsetting sun circled a mostly cloudless sky, and like the damp dark winter afterward when I still felt bright within, as if I incubated an internal sun: it’s like that.
-I feel light, in both senses of the word.
-I feel spacious and suffused.
-Even my feet feel aglow, and so comfortable, as if they’re inwardly padded as I press them repeatedly upon the hard pavement on my walk back to the train.
-It’s not a thermal glow – there’s no heat.
+Like the summer we sailed to northern Norway and were continually bathed in sunlight as the unsetting sun circled a mostly cloudless sky, and like the dark winter afterward when I still felt bright within: it’s like that.
+I feel light, in both senses of the word; spacious and suffused.
+Even my feet feel aglow, and so comfortable as if they’re inwardly padded, as I press them repeatedly upon the pavement on my walk back to the train.
+It’s not a thermal glow – I’m experiencing no heat.
 There’s just a temperate luminance, a quiet candescence, a slow bright peace.

 First session on a NovoTHOR red light bed*, Cardiff, South Wales